data-driven-prototypes-2023/s2_Amos_Wolf/README.md

 -   **Map:** Updates dynamically based on selected filters to show the geographical distribution of products.
 -   **In-Depth Product View:** Click on a product to get detailed information on a separate page, including ingredients, nutritional information, and more.
 -   **Ranking Charts:** Charts that rank brands based on the number of products with specific Nutri-Scores and Eco-Scores, helping users understand brand performance in terms of health and environmental impact.
--   **Data Cleaning:** Utilizes Cohere for real-time data cleaning within the app, ensuring that the displayed data is accurate and up-to-date.
+-   **Data Cleaning:** Utilizes Cohere for real-time data cleaning within the app, ensuring that the displayed data is accurate.

 ## Usage